From Cali To Oz: One Mum's Experiences

 Cable TV!

-Celebrity gossip mags (they don’t mean much when you don’t know the celebs)
+Celebrity gossip mags (they don’t mean much when you don’t

 Cheap pedicures